In March 1982, HMS Yarmouth was on its way to a Far East deployment, but Argentinian President General Leopoldo Galtieri had other ideas.

 After the Argentine surrender of the Falkland Islands, Yarmouth, HMS Endurance, RFA Olmeda and the tug Salvageman sailed to the South Sandwich Islands where Argentina had established a base in South Thule since 1976.
 Following a demonstration of the Yarmouth’s guns, the ten Argentine military personnel surrendered.

-Purchase your copy of the FALKLANDS WAR DIARY by Paul Cardin here:
+Purchase your copy of RETURN TO BOMB ALLEY, MY FALKLANDS WAR DIARY by Paul Cardin very soon.